PARSECworld/nexus-experiment-reproducible/.ipynb_checkpoints/README-checkpoint.md

 ## Execution and Docker Usage (Airflow + MLflow)

-The following is a general workflow for running the notebooks, as well as instructions for spinning up the **Airflow + MLflow** Docker container with **Supervisor**.
+The following is a general workflow for running the notebooks, as well as instructions for spinning up the Airflow + MLflow Docker container with Supervisor.

 ### 1. Clone the repository and initialize DVC